Leilatha/Suites/dbserver/dbserver/API.md

 }
 ```

-The response will also be encoded as JSON, with the following format:
+The response will also be encoded as JSON, with the following format (GenericResult.java):
 ```
 {
   "success" : <a boolean>,